Administrative & Support Staff Opportunities

 • Act as main campus operator for Whittier College, transferring calls and providing information as requested.

-• Answer emergency and non-emergency calls for assistance and determines appropriate response in accordance with established procedures and assessment of the situation.
-May contact backup or follow-up services for assistance such as Whittier Police Department, Los Angeles County Fire Department, and/or other agencies.
+• Answer emergency and non-emergency calls for assistance and determine appropriate response in accordance with established procedures and assessment of the situation.
+May contact back-up or follow-up services for assistance such as Whittier Police Department, Los Angeles County Fire Department, and/or other agencies.

 • Monitor radio communication between Whittier College officers, as well as other administrative offices such as Facilities and Residential Life.